fellert/SI507F17_finalproject/README.md

       {ticker: {"name" : , "price" : , "targets" : [] , etc....}}.

-It ***does not store then entire HTML page*** for each stock as three requests are made for each stock, and when the program is run many times with new companies the cache would be overwhelmingly large.
+It ***does not store then entire HTML page*** for each stock as three requests are made for each stock, and when the program is run many times with new companies added to the cache, it will become overwhelmingly large.
+This way, the pages are scraped and only the important, relevant information that will be reused is cached.

 ## Overview of Files